How to Calm Down a Rottweiler [13 Ways]

-This is easily done by gazing directly into the canine’s eyes for about 10 seconds.
+This is quickly done by gazing directly into the canine’s eyes for about 10 seconds.
 Watch the movements of its body to see if it’s relaxing or getting more riled up.
 This would help you facilitate a more positive outcome.

 3. Calm the Dog Down by Petting It in a Slow and Rhythmic Motion

 This is a great way to calm any dog down.
 It will help you keep cool and get you out of a potentially harmful situation.

 It calms the animal down by petting it, so the chances of it turning aggressive would be significantly reduced.